julsql/codexio/README.md

 ## App Structure

 - [static/](bd/main/static): The files used by the website (images, documents, css & javascript…)
-- [templates/](bd/main/templates): The html templates of the pages
+- [templates/](bd/main/templates): The main html templates
+- [core/](bd/main/core): The core of the project, divide by service with
+    - internal/view: the endpoint
+    - internal/connexion: the implementation of the repository
-- [views.py](bd/main/views.py): the code launch when loading a page
+    - service: the service
+    - repository: the interface of the connexion the remote service
 - [bd/](bd/config): the settings files (urls, wsgi, settings) used by Django
 - [manage.py](bd/manage.py): the main file that runs the website
-- [upload.py](bd/main/upload_photo.py): the upload of photos of the ex libris or 'dedicace'

 ## Test

-Run tests
+Run tests in `bd/`

-`bd/manage.py test tests`
+`./bd/manage.py test ./bd/tests`

 ## Installation